Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 I do realize that WoW was developed in parallel with TFT, and TFT likely brought lore that the WoW developers had no time to incorporate.
 But this just underscores the point I intend to make later, when I get to WoW: I think including all of Kalimdor and all of the Eastern Kingdoms in the vanilla game was a mistake, and northern Eastern Kingdoms should have been their own expansion to give them the justice they deserved.

-Next up: racism is bad, mmkay?
+Next up: the so-called "Alliance" campaign.
+Racism is bad, mmkay?

 [^nelfposting]: Oh no, I'm engaging in nelfposting in my own blog!